Max Muncy Player Props: Dodgers vs. Cubs

 Max Muncy At The Plate

-- Muncy has five home runs and eight walks while hitting .214.
+- Muncy has six home runs and eight walks while hitting .239.

-- Among qualified hitters in MLB play, his batting average ranks 150th, his on-base percentage ranks 86th, and he is 32nd in the league in slugging.
+- Among the qualifying batters in MLB play, his batting average ranks 123rd, his on-base percentage ranks 79th, and he is 17th in the league in slugging.

-- In four games this year (33.3%), Muncy has picked up an RBI, including two games with multiple runs batted in.
+- In five games this year (38.5%), Muncy has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.